TOCW1 Walk 26 : Shelford to Cambridge

 - 10 metres beyond Kings Mill lane, there is a gravel road to your right, due north, into Rectory Farm.
-Go through the pedestrian gate to the right of the farm gates and proceed up the fenced in path before turning left on a track that keeps the River Cam away on your left-hand side. [!]
-As noted earlier t his is not a public right of way and you should only take this route if you have obtained the farmer’s permission beforehand.
+Go through the pedestrian gate to the right of the farm gates and proceed up the fenced in path before turning left on a track that keeps the River Cam away on your left-hand side [!]
+As noted earlier this is now a Permissive Path and you no longer need the farmer’s permission to walk along it.

 - In 165 metres keep on the concrete road, with wooden fencing on your left-hand side, and ignore a grassy farm track fork left that goes down beside the river.
 In 45 metres ignore another fork left to continue on, your direction 310°.
 In a further 180 metres, just before you reach a gated crossing across the railway line [!] veer left downwards to go through a tunnel under the railway, and come up the other side.
 Do not try to cross the railway crossing.

 - In a further 750 metres bend with the road to the left to continue on, your direction 260°, still with the river on your left-hand side, ignoring a turn-off to the right.

 - In 305 metres go under the M11 motorway bridge.